OzuYatamutsu/project-overengineer/README.md

 ### At rest

-Image data within Redis is encrypted at rest (AES-256-GCM), with a unique, short-lived encryption key generated for each job.
-Keys are managed and rotated in Vault, ensuring image data is never stored in plaintext.
-Only the encrypted ciphertext, initialization vector (IV), and GCM tag are stored in Redis.
+Image data within Redis is encrypted at rest (AES-256-CBC) with a short-lived encryption key.
+Keys are managed and rotated in Vault every 15 minutes.
+Only the encrypted image blob is stored in Redis.

 ## Rate limits